-Adding the PK grade level to the classroom link data collection for Submission 3.
-Allow staff with Instructional Aide Role ID 033 to be reported with the course section that they are serving and be reported with the PK Service ID 01001000 in the Classroom Link data collection.
-Add a new Class Role 04 - Pre-Kindergarten Classroom Aide to the Class Role data element code table C180. • Add the PK-CURRICULA data element and code table (C215) as amended to change 08 - Other to 99 - Other to the SectionExtensionComplexType.
-Add the HIGH-QUALITY-PK-PROGRAM-INDICATOR to the SectionExtension Complex Type and utilize PEIMS code table C088 to report the data.
-Add the PK-TEACHER-REQUIREMENT to the StaffExtension Complex Type along with a new code table C216 PK-TEACHER-REQUIREMENT.
-Dara Fuller seconded the motion and the motion passed unanimously.
-Other Business Discussion Item Upcoming ITF Meetings Discussion Item The ITF committee proposed to forego the planned March 2016 meeting due to Spring Break schedule conflicts and the Spring 2016 ESC PEIMS Coordinator training event and reserve the following dates for any additional business that may need to be considered for the 2016-2017 or 2017-2018 school years.
-April 12, 2016 April 26, 2016
+- Begin collecting PK-SCHOOL-TYPE and STUDENT-INSTRUCTION-TYPE in PEIMS Submission 3. - Begin collecting classroom link data for the PK grade level in PEIMS Submission 3. - Allow staff with Instructional Aide Role ID 033 to be reported with the course section that they are serving and be reported with the PK Service ID 01001000 in the Classroom Link data. - Add a new Class Role 04 Pre-Kindergarten Classroom Aide to the Class Role data element code table C180. - Add the PK-CURRICULA data element and code table (C215) as amended to change 08 - Other to 99 - Other to the SectionExtensionComplexType. - Add the HIGH-QUALITY-PK-PROGRAM-INDICATOR to the SectionExtensionComplexType and utilize PEIMS code table C088 to report the data (High Quality Program only) - Add the PK-TEACHER-REQUIREMENT to the StaffExtensionComplexType along with a new code table C216.
+(High Quality Program only). - Begin collecting BOY and EOY Prekindergarten Assessment results for all LEAs that administer a Commissioner approved Pre-K Assessment. - Use the existing PEIMS Submission 3 collection of Demographic and Special Program for the Kindergarten ECDS collection. - Move the collection of Kindergarten Assessment data to coincide with the Prekindergarten assessment data collection; March - July, 2017. - Begin collecting classroom link data for the KG grade level in PEIMS Submission 3.